transition-zero/tz-osemosys/docs/ALL_DOCUMENTATION.md

 Maximum charging rate for the storage, in units of activity per year.
 Optional, defaults to `None`.

+`max_hours` `({region:float})` - OSeMOSYS style name StorageMaxHours.
+Maximum number of hours that the storage can be charged or discharged in a single time slice.
+It is suggested to not set max_hours to greater than 24 as, given time representation in OSeMOSYS, each day is actually a combination of multiple days.
+Optional, defaults to `None`.

 `storage_balance_day` `({region:bool})` - OSeMOSYS style name StorageBalanceDay.
 Boolean parameter tagging storage technologies which must balance daily, i.e. charge must equal
     discharge over each day, using daily time brackets.